Customer Service Chatbot: Build vs Buy vs Hire

 How long does it take to set up a customer service chatbot?

-A SaaS chatbot with basic FAQ responses takes 1-3 days to configure.
+A subscription chatbot with basic FAQ responses takes 1-3 days to configure.
 A custom-built chatbot with CRM integration, smart routing, and AI responses takes 1-3 weeks.
 Both need ongoing refinement — expect to spend 2-4 hours per month tweaking responses and flows for the first 3 months.

 Do customers hate chatbots?